Solution of lepton $g-2$ anomalies with nonlocal QED: Anomalous Magnetic Moment

-From Eqs.~(\ref{eq:mon}) and (\ref{eq:di}), one can see that on the one hand, with the proper choices of the parameters $\Lambda_\gamma$ and $\Lambda_l$, the positive $\Delta a_\mu^{\text{nl}}$ and negative $\Delta a_e^{\text{nl}}$ can be obtained, where $\Delta a_l^{\text{nl}}$ is the difference between nonlocal QED and standard model.
+From Eq.~(\ref{eq:di}), one can see that on the one hand, with the proper choices of the parameters $\Lambda_\gamma$ and $\Lambda_l$, the positive $\Delta a_\mu^{\text{nl}}$ and negative or positive $\Delta a_e^{\text{nl}}$ can be obtained, where $\Delta a_l^{\text{nl}}$ is the difference between nonlocal QED and standard model.
 On the other hand, at leading order, the discrepancy from the SM is proportional to the square of lepton mass $m_l$.
 It is very tempting to speculate about a simultaneous new-physics origin of the results with the same mechanism to explain the experimental discrepancies for both muon and electron.
-As pointed in Refs.~\cite{Calibbi,Botella}, although a common explanation has been shown to be possible, the model building task has proved non-trivial due to the opposite sign and the scale $\Delta a_\mu/\Delta a_e \sim m_\mu^2/m_e^2$.
-Here with the nonlocal QED, the $g-2$ anomalies of electron and muon can be naturally explained.
+As pointed in Refs.~\cite{Calibbi,Botella}, although a common explanation has been shown to be possible, the model building task has proved non-trivial due to the scale $\Delta a_\mu/\Delta a_e \sim m_\mu^2/m_e^2$.
+Here with the nonlocal QED, the $g-2$ anomalies of electron and muon could be naturally explained.
 The specific parameters will be determined in the next section.
 Certainly, when $\Lambda_\gamma \rightarrow \infty$ and $\Lambda_l \rightarrow \infty$, $a_l$ will change back to the local result $\frac{\alpha}{2\pi}$.